-For the best results, you should only use this mode in fast-paced games where you can maintain a steady FPS rate that’s equal to the refresh rate (144Hz = 144FPS, 120Hz = 120FPS, etc).
-Limit the FPS rate via VSync or FPS cap.
+For the best results, you should only use this mode in fast-paced games where you can maintain a steady FPS that’s equal to the refresh rate (144Hz = 144FPS, 120Hz = 120FPS, etc).
+Limit the FPS via VSync or FPS cap.

 The ViewSonic XG2405 also supports AMD FreeSync, and even though it’s not officially certified by NVIDIA as G-SYNC Compatible, it works with supported GeForce cards (GTX 10-series or newer) without any issues.

-This technology allows the monitor to change its refresh rate dynamically, synchronized with your frame rate, thus eliminating screen tearing and stuttering without noticeable input lag penalty.
+This technology allows the monitor to change its refresh rate dynamically, synchronized with your frame rate, thus eliminating screen tearing and stuttering without a noticeable input lag penalty.

 The supported variable refresh rate (VRR) range is 48-144Hz.
 Below 48FPS, the LFC (Low Framerate Compensation) technology takes over and multiplies the frame rate (47FPS = 94Hz) in order to maintain smooth performance.